uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/cosh.rst

       :class: sectiontitle

-   An example of how to use coshcan be found in the oneMKL installation directory, under:
+   An example of how to use cosh can be found in the oneMKL installation directory, under: